 Deciding to pursue a research in nutrition behaviour has allowed me to make a significant contribution to broad questions like this.
 Ultimately, I want to understand how we can foster healthy and positive attitudes towards foods, while considering the whole person: their eating behaviours, personality and life circumstances.

-Throughout my 8 year research career, I’ve worked and collaborated with researchers at institutions all over the globe, including:
+With over a decade of research experience, I’ve worked and collaborated with researchers at institutions all over the globe, including:

 - Australia (Queensland University of Technology, University of Queensland)

-- the UK (University College London, Univeristy of Leeds)
+- the UK (University College London, University of Leeds)

 - Europe (Erasmus Medical Center)